B.A., California State University, Fullerton

 Pre-Ministry: Chair and Professor of Religion

 Born and raised in Tustin, California, I earned my B.A. in psychology from Cal State Fullerton.
 From there, I went on to earn the M.Div. from San Francisco Theological Seminary.
-After a brief, two-year-plus foray into housepainting and a semester as a substitute teacher in the Cincinnati Public Schools, I returned to academia to earn an M.A. in Religion from Miami University (Ohio).
-I earned the Ph.D. in Religion (New Testament) from Claremont Graduate University in 1998.
+After a two-year-plus foray into housepainting and a semester as a substitute teacher in the Cincinnati Public Schools, I returned to academia to earn an M.A. in Religion from Miami University (Ohio) and a Ph.D. in Religion (New Testament) from Claremont Graduate University.
 While finishing my dissertation, I tooled around Southern California for several years as an adjunct instructor.
 Then I was hired by Lycoming College.
 The rest is history.

-Academic interests of mine include the study of the interaction between early Christian communities, gospel studies, the sayings of Jesus in the Gospel of Thomas and the Sayings Gospel Q, Gnosticism as it applies to early Christianity and second temple Judaism, Greek and archaeology.
+Academic interests of mine include the study of the interaction between early Christian communities, gospel studies, the sayings of Jesus in the Gospel of Thomas and the Sayings Gospel Q, Greek, and archaeology.
 My most recent publications include a fascicle in the Documenta Q series, Q 12:33-34: Storing Up Treasures in Heaven, a revised version of my dissertation, Seeking the Imperishable Treasure: Wealth, Wisdom, and a Jesus Saying, and, with my friend Mike Robbins, a revision of James A. Hewett's New Testament Greek: A Beginning and Intermediate Grammar.

 One of my responsibilities at Lycoming College is to coordinate summer archaeological digs as part of our Archaeology & Culture of the Ancient Near East Program.
 Currently, the College is the institutional sponsor of the Lycoming College Expedition to Idalion, Cyprus, and a consortium member of the Gezer (Israel) Excavation and Publication Project.